darchipov/opendatalayer/README.md

 - Currently ODL is heavily focused on e-commerce websites, we should add more universal types to support more content-driven websites, as we have some more real use cases and/or feedback
 - Add integrated testing tool that automatically tests plugins for availability based on their configuration
+- Assign auto-generated IDs to plugins and generate a proxy-configuration together with the ODL.
+  That could be used to enable reverse-proxy-based URL cloaking to stop most adblockers from working.
+-